mchappychen/graphics.py/README.md

+# This is used to create graphics in python

 ##### Place this file in the **same** place/folder as your main python file.
 (Like put both in desktop) Then in your main python file, add this:
 ```python